-In accordance with generally accepted accounting principles, COSC has evaluated subsequent events for the period after June 30, 2019, through January 17, 2020, the date the financial statements were issued noting no material events.
+In accordance with generally accepted accounting principles, COSC has evaluated subsequent events for the period after June 30, 2020, through December 22, 2020, the date the financial statements were issued noting no material events.

-2. Cash, Cash Equivalents and Investments
+2. Cash and Cash Equivalents

 Cash and cash equivalents is invested in the State of Connecticut Treasurer's STIF, a combined investment pool of high quality, short-term money market instruments.
 COSC may add or withdraw monies on a daily basis with interest earned from date of deposit to date of withdrawal.
-The primary investment objectives of the STIF are the preservation of principal and the provision of liquidity to meet COSC's daily cash flow requirements.
+The primary investment objectives of the STIF are the preservation of principal and the provision of liquidity to meet the participants daily cash flow requirements.